olcf/hands-on-with-summit/challenges/Basic_Unix_Vim/README.md

 # Working in a Unix System

-In order to accomplish tasks in any high-performance computing system, you need to know how to navigate through and issue commands in a Unix or Linux operating system.
-In these operating systems, all interactions you have with the computer will be done via the issuing of text based commands, as opposed to clicking around on a graphical interface, in order to open and modify files or run programs.
+In order to accomplish tasks in any high-performance computing system, you need to know how to navimgate through and issue commands in a Unix or Linux operating system.
+In these operating systems, all interactions you have with the computer will be done vima the issuing of text based commands, as opposed to clicking around on a graphical interface, in order to open and modify files or run programs.

 In this section you will learn about the command line and how to list files in your